gopxl/pixelui/README.md

 * Fix text rendering; no idea what's going on here.
 * Scrolling isn't working even though I'm passing the scroll through; it might just need to be scaled.

+# API
+Since this is a work in progress, the API is likely to change at any time until we can fix the issues in Broken Things.

 # [Examples](https://github.com/dusk125/pixelui_examples)
 The [examples](https://github.com/dusk125/pixelui_examples) repository contains an example demonstrating PixelUI's functionality.